-- 1. The Primarily Industrial Existing Employment Areas are suitable for the following uses: - Office and light industrial (class B1) - General Industrial (class B2) - Storage and distribution (class B8) - 2.
-Other uses will only be permitted where they: - They are small scale or ancillary to the above uses, and would not prejudice the operation of Class B1, B2, or B8 uses within the Existing Employment Area, or - The land/premises has been continuously and actively marketed for B1, B2 and B8 uses for at least 12 months at a reasonable market rate (i.e. rent or capital values) as supported by a formal marketing report, or - There would be a significant community benefit that would outweigh the loss of the employment land/premises. - are small scale or ancillary to the above uses, or - maximise job outputs and are compatible with the character and function of the area and with adjacent uses. - 3.
-Development within the Primarily Industrial Existing Employment Areas must not: - Significantly harm the amenity of any nearby residents, and - Significantly harm the general environment.
+- 1. The Primarily Industrial Existing Employment Areas as shown on the Policies Map are suitable for the following uses: - Office and light industrial (class B1) - General Industrial (class B2) - Storage and distribution (class B8) - 2.
+Other uses will only be permitted where they: - They are small scale or ancillary to the above uses, and would not prejudice the operation of Class B1, B2, or B8 uses within the Existing Employment Area, or - The land/premises are currently vacant and have been continuously and actively marketed for B1, B2 or B8 uses for at least 12 months (starting from the date the site became vacant) at a reasonable market rate (i.e. rent or capital values) and it has been demonstrated in a formal marketing report that there is no reasonable prospect of the site being used for employment use, or - There would be a significant community benefit that would outweigh the loss of the employment land/premises. - are small scale or ancillary to the above uses, or - maximise job outputs and are compatible with the character and function of the area and with adjacent uses. - 3.
+Development within the Primarily Industrial Existing Employment Areas must not: - · Significantly harm the amenity of any nearby residents, and - Significantly harm the general environment.